lalithmanokar/cloud-sf-extension-cap-sample/README.md

 ## How to Obtain Support

 In case you find a bug, or you need additional support, please open an issue here in GitHub.

+## License

+Copyright (c) 2019 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the SAP Sample Code License Agreement except as noted otherwise in the [LICENSE](/LICENSE) file.